localstack/docs/content/en/tutorials/s3-static-website-terraform/index.md

 website_endpoint = "testbucket.s3-website-us-east-1.amazonaws.com"
 {{< / command >}}

 In the above command, we specified `testbucket` as the bucket name.
-You can specify any bucket name since LocalStack is ephemeral and stopping your LocalStack container will delete all the created resources.
-The output of the above command, include the ARN, name, domain name, and website endpoint of the bucket.
+You can specify any bucket name since LocalStack is ephemeral, and stopping your LocalStack container will delete all the created resources.
+The above command output includes the ARN, name, domain name, and website endpoint of the bucket.
 You can see the `website_endpoint` configured to use AWS S3 Website Endpoint.
-You can now access the website by using the bucket name in the following format: `http://<BUCKET_NAME>.s3-website.localhost.localstack.cloud:4566`.
+You can now access the website using the bucket name in the following format: `http://<BUCKET_NAME>.s3-website.localhost.localstack.cloud:4566`.
 Since the endpoint is configured to use `localhost.localstack.cloud`, no real AWS resources have been created.

-You can optionally use the `tflocal` CLI as a drop-in replacement for the official Terraform CLI. `tflocal` uses the Terraform Override mechanism to create a temporary `localstack_providers_override.tf` file which is deleted after the infrastructure is created.
-It mitigates the need to manually create the `provider.tf` file.
+You can optionally use the `tflocal` CLI as a drop-in replacement for the official Terraform CLI. `tflocal` uses the Terraform Override mechanism to create a temporary `localstack_providers_override.tf` file, which is deleted after the infrastructure is created.
+It mitigates the need to create the `provider.tf` file manually.
 You can use `tflocal` to create the infrastructure by running the following commands:

 {{< command >}}
 $ tflocal init